Image

 - Instructor feedback on assignments

-- Doubt clearing on Discord, LMS & classes
+- Doubt clearing on LMS & classes

 - Instructor led course with online live classes